Skip to content

 The table Your Instances displays all the virtual machines associated with your account.
 The Flavor column refers to the virtual machine type.
 The UUID column is a unique identifier assigned to each virtual machine.

-Each virtual machine has its own usage statistics (CPU cores, memory, disk bandwidth, IOPS and network bandwidth) that can be shown for the last month, week, day or hour.
+Each virtual machine features its own usage statistics, including CPU cores, memory, disk bandwidth, IOPS, and network bandwidth, which can be viewed for the last month, week, day, or hour.